 from Right First Time, 1979

 Dobbyn started his recording career as the guitarist for Th’ Dudes, with Peter Urlich serving as lead vocalist.
 Dobbyn stepped up to the microphone for this classic slice of Kiwi pub-rock.
 It’s famous for its opening phrase “Asian cigarettes”.
-Dobbyn later confirmed to the Sunday Star Times that the line referred to an experience with Thai marijuana – he spent hours in front of an open fridge, trying to decide what to eat, while listening to Brian Eno.
+Dobbyn later confirmed to the Sunday Star Times that the line referred to an experience with Thai marijuana – he spent hours in front of an open fridge, deciding what to eat, while listening to Brian Eno.

 #6 – Loyal